vramana/blog/content/posts/common-voice.md

 What was I able to achieve over this weekend beyond obvious stuff?
 I have demonstrated the expertise to myself to go up and down the stack seamlessly.
-I was able to read and navigate through several core npm packages that underpin the Node.js ecosystem.
+I was able to read, grep and navigate through several core npm packages that underpin the Node.js ecosystem.
 It was instrumental in solving my problems.
 I am a little better programmer than I am yesterday.